-Name of Contractor

-Description of the

-purpose(s) for which Contractor will

-receive/access PII

-Type of PII that Contractor will Check all that apply:

-receive/access □ Student PII

-☐ APPR Data

-Contract Term Contract Start Date:

-Contract End Date:

-Subcontractor Written Agreement Requirement Contractor will not utilize subcontractors without a written contract that requires the subcontractors to adhere to, at a minimum, materially similar data protection obligations imposed on the contractor by state and federal laws and regulations, and the Contract. (check applicable option)

-☐ Contractor will not utilize subcontractors.

-☐ Contractor will utilize subcontractors.

-Data Transition and Secure Destruction Upon expiration or termination of the Contract, Contractor shall:

-Secure Destruction • Securely transfer data to EA, or a successor contractor at the EA's option and written discretion, in a format agreed to by the parties.
+Name of Contractor ReadSpeaker LLC Description of the purpose(s) for which Contractor will receive/access PII NA.
+There is no teacher or student data exchanged with ReadSpeaker's integration.
+Type of PII that Contractor will receive/access Check all that apply: Student PII APPR Data Contract Term Contract Start Date 07/01/2023 Contract End Date 6/30/2026 Subcontractor Written Agreement Requirement Contractor will not utilize subcontractors without a written contract that requires the subcontractors to adhere to, at a minimum, materially similar data protection obligations imposed on the contractor by state and federal laws and regulations, and the Contract. (check applicable option) Contractor will not utilize subcontractors.
+Contractor will utilize subcontractors.
+Data Transition and Secure Destruction Upon expiration or termination of the Contract, Contractor shall: Securely transfer data to EA, or a successor contractor at the EA's option and written discretion, in a format agreed to by the parties.
 Securely delete and destroy data.
 Challenges to Data Accuracy Parents, teachers or principals who seek to challenge the accuracy of PII will do so by contacting the EA.
 If a correction to data is deemed necessary, the EA will notify Contractor.
 Contractor agrees to facilitate such corrections within 21 days of receiving the EA's written request.

-Secure Storage and Data Security Please describe where PII will be stored and the protections taken to ensure PII will be protected: (check all that apply) ☐ Using a cloud or infrastructure owned and hosted by a third party. ☐ Using Contractor owned and hosted solution □ Other: Enganyation Please describe how data security and privacy risks will be mitigated in a manner that does not compromise the security of the data: Encryption Data will be encrypted while in motion and at rest.
+Secure Storage and Data Security Please describe where PII will be stored and the protections taken to ensure PII will be protected: (check all that apply) Using a cloud or infrastructure owned and hosted by a third party.
+Using Contractor owned and hosted solution Other: Please describe how data security and privacy risks will be mitigated in a manner that does not compromise the security of the data: NA.
+There is no teacher or student data exchanged with ReadSpeaker's integration.
+ReadSpeaker's integration.
+Encryption Data will be encrypted while in motion and at rest.